Tools In

 Presentation Designers

-Pull colors from brand assets and logos to build matching PowerPoint and Keynote themes.
+Pull colors from brand assets and logos to build slide themes that match the brand perfectly.

-Extract palettes from reference designs to generate CSS custom properties, Tailwind configs, and design system tokens.
+Extract palettes from reference designs to generate color variables and tokens for websites and apps.

 Marketing Teams

-Analyze competitor visual branding by extracting their color palettes from websites, ads, and social media.
+Analyze competitor visual branding by extracting their color palettes from websites, ads, and social media content.

 Art Directors